eigenvivek/xvr/README.md

-  --reducefn TEXT                If DICOM is multiframe, how to extract a single 2D image for registration  [default: max] --warp PATH                    SimpleITK transform to warp input CT to template reference frame --invert                       Invert the warp --labels TEXT                  Labels in mask to exclusively render (comma-separated) --scales TEXT                  Scales of downsampling for multiscale registration (comma-separated)  [default: 8] --reverse_x_axis               Enable to obey radiologic convention (e.g., heart on right) --renderer [siddon|trilinear]  Rendering equation  [default: trilinear] --parameterization TEXT        Parameterization of SO(3) for regression  [default: euler_angles]
+  --reducefn TEXT                If DICOM is multiframe, how to extract a single 2D image for registration  [default: max] --warp PATH                    SimpleITK transform to warp input CT to template reference frame --invert                       Invert the warp --labels TEXT                  Labels in mask to exclusively render (comma separated) --scales TEXT                  Scales of downsampling for multiscale registration (comma separated)  [default: 8] --reverse_x_axis               Enable to obey radiologic convention (e.g., heart on right) --renderer [siddon|trilinear]  Rendering equation  [default: trilinear] --parameterization TEXT        Parameterization of SO(3) for regression  [default: euler_angles]